 Every city has it — an elevated high point or viewing spot that overlooks the city below.
 There is something so picturesque about seeing a city from above and far away.
 There’s always an easy way to access these places, whether that be a car, elevator, funicular, etc.

 If you want to stay active on vacation, look for alternatives for getting to the top, like hiking or climbing.
 While it certainly takes longer, but what better way to earn that magnificent view?
 You may even appreciate it more.

-Many cathedrals and town squares have a bell tower that tourists can climb for a fee.
+Many cathedrals and town squares have a bell tower that tourists can climb for a fee, such as the bell tower in Florence.
 Do it!
 There may even be times when you do not even realize you are working out, like walking the city walls in Dubrovnik.
 Those stairs are steep!